 Their solution was a result of first principles thinking.
 If the above possibilities wouldn’t get the results they wanted, what about changing what was on the package?
 The solution was rather ingenious.
 All they had to do was show a television on the box.
 That alone was enough to convince handlers to be more careful with the package.
-Damages dropped by an impressive 80 percent after that.
+Thanks to their leaders’ innovative thinking and decision-making, damages dropped by an impressive 80 percent.

 How to Make First Principles Thinking a Daily Habit

 First principles thinking isn’t always something that comes naturally.
 You need to put forth an effort to make it a daily habit.
 You can do this by scheduling time in your day dedicated simply to thinking.
 Elon Musk follows this strategy by scheduling a block of time just for thinking.
 It’s this line of thought that likely led to the creation of SpaceX and the Tesla Gigafactory.

 While it may sound simple, taking time out of your day to think can really clear your mind and get you excited for the future.
 As you follow the steps listed above, you’ll develop a stronger mindset.
 As you do, you may find thinking to be one of the most exciting parts of your day.

 To learn more about Elon Musk and his leadership style, check out the following articles.